tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - Number of assets you wish to own
   - Tolerance for risk

 - Dividing your portfolio between assets with uncorrelated results increases returns while decreasing risks.
-Most important concept in portfolio theory
+A most important concept in portfolio theory
-  - Two assets with positive returns should not have persistent highly negative correlations.
+  - Two assets with positive returns should not have persistent, highly negative correlations.
     - Mixing assets with uncorrelated returns reduces risk.
 You can find these.
-      - In the long run though, meaningful negative (inverse) correlations are never seen.
+      - In the long run, though, meaningful negative (inverse) correlations are never seen.
 That would be too good to be true if they did.

 - The optimal Asset Allocation of the last 20 years is unlikely to look anything like the one for the next 20 years.
   - The optimal AA can only be known in retrospect

 - Sticking by your AA policy through thick and thin I much more important than picking a "best" AA

-- A good idea is to decide on a static percentage of stocks, bonds, alternative investments that fit your needs and then maintain that allocation for a long, long, long time.
+- A good idea is to decide on a static percentage of stocks, bonds, and alternative investments that fit your needs and then maintain that allocation for a long, long, long time.
 Then rebalance as needed.

 # protect your wealth